tufts-ai-robotics-group/polycraft-novelty-detection/README.md

 git submodule update --init --recursive
 ```

+The following instructions should be done with Python 3.10.
 If you do not have Pipenv installed, run the following:
 ```
 pip install pipenv
 ```